 Check out the price of crème fraîche at your local grocery store if you can find it.
 Amazon Fresh is currently (8/2020) asking $5.99 for 8 ounces.
+It seems outrageous, doesn’t it?
 Now you know why I like to make it.

 What is crème fraîche?